wp-plugins/leadin/readme.txt

 = 0.10.0 (2014.06.03) =
 - Bug fixes
 - Fixed original referrer in contact timeline
-- Fixed unncessary queries on contact timeline
+- Fixed unnecessary queries on contact timeline
 - Only run the update check if the version number is different than the saved number
 - Remove "fakepath" from file path text in uploaded file input types